SaintAleksei/FPGA-Learning/DE2-115/README.md

 # DE2-115 Verilog projects

-Here colleted some project for DE2-115 board.
+Here are colleted some project for DE2-115 board.

 Each project has it's own directory.